mindspore-ai/docs/tutorials/experts/source_en/parallel/pipeline_parallel.md

 The pipeline parallel network structure is basically the same as the single-card network structure, and the difference is the addition of pipeline parallel strategy configuration.
 Pipeline parallel requires the user to define the parallel strategy by calling the `pipeline_stage` interface to specify the stage on which each layer is to be executed.
 The granularity of the `pipeline_stage` interface is `Cell`.
 All `Cells` containing training parameters need to be configured with `pipeline_stage`, and `pipeline_stage` should be configured in the order of network execution, from smallest to largest.
 After adding `pipeline_stage` configuration based on the single-card model is as follows:

+> Under pipeline parallelism, when enabling Print/Summary/TensorDump related operators, the operator needs to be used in a Cell with the pipeline_stage attribute.
+Otherwise, there is a possibility that the operator will not take effect due to pipeline parallel split.

 ```python
 from mindspore import nn